-All FLSA-covered employers are eligible to participate in the pilot.
+All FLSA-covered employers are eligible to participate in the program.

-Government entities may also participate in the pilot, but they must pay monetary back wages to affected employees rather than offering, for example, compensatory time.
+Government entities may also participate in the program, but they must pay monetary back wages to affected employees rather than offering, for example, compensatory time.

-No. An employer may not initiate the process to resolve any issues for which WHD is already investigating the employer, or which the employer is already litigating in court, arbitration, or otherwise.
-An employer likewise may not initiate the process when an employee’s representative or counsel has already communicated an interest in litigating or settling the issue.
+No. An employer may not initiate the process to resolve issues under the FLSA for which WHD is already investigating the employer, or that the employer is already litigating in court, arbitration, or otherwise.
+An employer likewise may not initiate the process when an employee’s representative or counsel has already communicated an interest in litigating or settling the issue outside of PAID.

 Also, employers cannot use the program to repeatedly resolve the same violations, as this program is designed to identify and correct non-compliant practices.

-7. What if an affected employee files a lawsuit without knowing that the employer is already participating in the PAID program?
+6. What if an affected employee files a lawsuit without knowing that the employer is already participating in PAID?